shapeshed/shapeshed.com/content/posts/connecting-clients-to-a-puppet-master.md

-{
-  "title": "Connecting clients to a Puppet Master", "date": "2011-03-13T00:00:00+00:00",
++++
+date = "2011-03-13T00:00:00+00:00"
-  "description": "A walkthrough of how to connect a client server to a Puppet Master and how to manage basic services", "tags": [
+description = "A walkthrough of how to connect a client server to a Puppet Master and how to manage basic services" tags = ["UNIX", "Puppet", "Ubuntu"] title = "Connecting clients to a Puppet Master"

-    "UNIX",
-    "Puppet",
-    "Ubuntu"
-  ]
-}
++++

 ## Overview